Contact Us

 • Start Point: Km 82

 The Inca Trail is the most famous route to Machu Picchu.
 You hike up an old Inca road and arrive at the famous Sun Gate to a commanding view over Machu Picchu.
 That’s the picture and the angle of Machu Picchu that you see everywhere.
 If Machu Picchu is just about ticking off that photo for you, then you probably want to hike the Inca Trail.
-You can even do a whistle-stop one-day Inca Trail, cutting most of the trekking and just doing the last day.
+If you dont have the time an are fit than why not do the one day Inca Trail, cutting out most of the trekking and just doing the last day.

 Of course, the flip side of trekking the most famous route to Machu Picchu is that it will be busy with tourists.
 If you’re hoping for a quiet hike through the jungle, then you may be disappointed.
 You also have to get a permit to be allowed to hike the Inca Trail and they disappear quickly!